tfadeyi/slotalk-website/docs/installation/installer.md

 # Installer script

-You can install slotalk using the installer script present in the repository.
+You can install sloscribe using the installer script present in the repository.
-This will install the slotalk binary for your host machine OS and architecture (**linux and macOS**), under `~/.slotalk/bin` directory.
+This will install the sloscribe binary for your host machine OS and architecture (**linux and macOS**), under `~/.sloscribe/bin` directory.

 ## Requirements